-This colourful and flavourful dish uses highly-prized pork secretos and requires lengthy cooking sous vide at a low temperature.
+This colourful and flavourful recipe from Nuno Mendes uses highly-prized pork secretos and requires lengthy cooking sous vide at a low temperature.
 If you don't have a sous vide you can roast the pork instead.
-Along with the artichokes and red wine tapioca, this dish is ideal for a challenging Sunday lunch.
+Along with the artichokes and red wine tapioca, this dish is sumptuous.

 Leave the pork to marinate in the olive oil, thyme, smashed garlic and black and white pepper for 4 hours

 Put the secretos in a bag, vacuum seal and cook sous vide at 65°C for 12 hours

 Blanch the tapioca in boiling water for 1 minute.
 Allow to and then blanch again for 3 minutes.
 Soak the tapioca in the red wine

 65g of tapioca

 Julienne (slice into thin strips) the onions, then braise them in enough red wine to cover.
 Reduce the red wine and onion down to a paste, remove 100g of the onion paste and chop finely on a board.
 Add the mustard and season to taste